 Tashi is most notably remembered for his appearance in the series Everest: Beyond the Limit presented by Discovery Channel where he is seen berating a climber to continue down by calling him “lazy.”
 It was a smart tactic by Tashi to get the climber to descend.
 The climber was tired and he was close to giving up, possibly dying.
 Thanks to his quick thinking, they both made it down.
 Tashi also appeared at the center of the documentary Sherpa, where he recounts the 2015 Everest Earthquake, after which, he retired.

 Phurba Tashi Sherpa lives in Khumjung, Nepal.

 Born in 1970, Ang Dorje is a legend on Mount Everest and perhaps one of the best Sherpas still climbing today.
-Dorje has summited Everest a total of 19 times alongside his long-time expedition employer, Adventure Consultants.
+Ang Dorje has summited Everest a total of 19 times alongside his long-time expedition employer, Adventure Consultants.

 When the company was bought by Guy Cotter, Dorje remained on contract with Adventure Consultants for various expeditions, and to date, has become a valued member of the team.
 Dorje has led expeditions on Aconcagua, Rainier, Kilimanjaro and Island Peak.

 His feats include his 19 ascents of Everest, 7 summits on Cho Oyu, and summits on Broad Peak, Gasherbrum II and Ama Dablam.

 Dorje later married a woman he met in Everest Base Camp South.
 Afterward, he emigrated to the United States where he works as a wind turbine mechanic in Washington.
 He continues to climb each year.